Folk Festival marks return to Live Music in Wolverhampton

 Next on the programme was the Vera Van Heeringen Trio.
 Vera was joined on stage by Dave Luke and Andy Seward to produce their very own special brand of Folk/Americana.
 The audience showed their appreciation of Vera’s faultless skill on the Guitar and Mandolin and they particularly loved the traditional Appalachian classics she played on the violin.
 It was a wonderful showcase of skill and songwriting.

 The trio were followed by Pete Morton.
 From Leicester, Pete is one of England’s finest singer songwriters.
 Pete filled the courtyard with his powerful singing voice and fully entertained the crowd with many of his own fiercely creative and entertaining songs.

 Headlining the event were Calan who presented their own form of Welsh traditional music with an array of instruments.
 With Calan’s stunning use of the fiddle, accordion and harp, they wowed the folk fans with energy and beautiful sounds.
 There was plenty of enthusiastic foot-tapping and they even got everyone to their feet in their final numbers.
 It was a stunning conclusion to a wonderful day in the setting sun.

 The Wolverhampton arts centre was delighted by the response from the audience members.
-Trevelyan Wright, CEO of NAC said:
+See more of the centre’s folk events here

 We were thrilled to be able to produce this event with first-class folk artists.
 The assortment and quality of the music was incredible and it was wonderful to welcome back our folk audience to what was considered to be a really successful day for the centre and live music in the city.Trevelyan Wright - CEO